GLEIF-IT/gar/docs/getting-started.md

 of a keystore loss.
 All subsequent executions of this script will ensure the passcode and salt are stored in your keychain and will not recreate them

-The `source.sh` script also initializes several environment variables used by the rest of the scripts as well as a Bash function for `kli` that executes the docker image as a throw away container for each command run.
+The `source.sh` script also initializes several environment variables (via `scripts/env.sh`) used by the rest of the scripts as well as a Bash function for `kli` that executes the docker image as a throw away container for each command run.

 ## Create Your Local AID
 As a GLEIF Authorized Representative you will be a member of the group multisig AID for either the GLEIF External AID or